Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Abstract

 \section{Abstract}

 An efficient three-color {(3C)} laser excitation-based Rydberg atomic quantum receiver (RAQR) architecture is investigated for wireless communications, utilizing a five-level {(5L)} electronic transition mechanism.
-Specifically, the conventional two-color {(2C)} RAQR with the four-level {(4L)} excitation faces three fundamental obstacles: 1) high cost and engineering challenges due to the reliance on unstable blue lasers; 2) a fundamental sensitivity limit in thermal atoms caused by residual Doppler broadening; and 3) the inability to detect low-frequency bands due to the energy-level constraint of two-photon resonance.
-To address these challenges, this paper analyzes a {3C5L-RAQR} architecture with all-red/infrared lasers, which not only solves the engineering cost issues but also enables effective Doppler cancellation and low-frequency detection by exhibiting the three-photon resonance.
+Specifically, the conventional two-color {(2C)} RAQR with the four-level {(4L)} excitation faces three fundamental obstacles: 1) high cost and engineering challenges due to the reliance on unstable {short-wavelength} lasers; 2) a fundamental sensitivity limit in thermal atoms caused by residual Doppler broadening; and 3) the inability to detect low-frequency bands due to the energy-level constraint of two-photon resonance.
+To address these challenges, this paper analyzes a {3C5L-RAQR} architecture with all-red/infrared lasers, which not only solves the engineering cost issues but also enables effective Doppler cancellation and low-frequency detection by exploiting the three-photon resonance.
 Bridging atomic physics and communication theory, an end-to-end equivalent baseband signal model is derived.
-Furthermore, the performance of different RAQR architectures is evaluated in terms of sensitivity, achievable capacity and spectrum access range.
+Furthermore, the performance of different RAQR architectures is evaluated in terms of sensitivity, achievable {rate} and spectrum access range.
 Moreover, we provide an exact numerical solution for practical RAQRs by employing the Liouvillian superoperator formalism.
-Numerical results demonstrate that the exhibited 3C5L-RAQR achieves superior sensitivity compared to the conventional {2C4L-RAQR} and the classical receiver based on the conductor antenna.
-Finally, the inherent sensitivity-capacity trade-off is revealed, showing that the 3C5L-RAQR is more suitable for deployment in power-limited communication scenarios demanding broad spectrum access.
+Numerical results demonstrate that the exhibited 3C5L-RAQR achieves superior sensitivity compared to the conventional {2C4L-RAQR} and a classical antenna-based radio frequency receiver {for weak-signal detection}.
+Finally, the inherent sensitivity-rate trade-off is revealed, showing that the 3C5L-RAQR is more suitable for deployment in power-limited communication scenarios demanding broad spectrum access.